VICTORIA-OKESIPE/ChatGPT-Fine-Tuning-Model-Retraining-using-custom-data/README.md

 The Openai task involves exploring the GPT-3.5 architecture for image generation and audio transcriptions (Speech to Text).

 ## Aims
-- The aim is to see if the architecture can generate high-quality images based on given text prompts - Further exploration & research required here.
+- The aim is to see if the architecture can generate high-quality images based on given text prompts - Further exploration & research are required here.
 - Another aim is to see if the architecture can accurately transcript Speech to Test - Which it did!

 ## How to get OpenAI API keys